-As the Boards need to be regularly refreshed with new expertise, energy and experience, Independent director is appointed for 5 years, w.e.f.
+As the Board needs to be regularly refreshed with new expertise, energy and experience, Independent directors are appointed for 5 years, w.e.f.
 April 16, 2014.

 The Company will frame a Board Renewal Policy for Independent Directors to facilitate their independence.

 Various committees of the Board are formally established with terms of reference.
 Criteria for appointment, life span, role and function constitute an important element of the governance process and has been established with clearly agreed reporting procedures and a written scope of authority.

 Committees of the Board are usually formed as a means of improving board effectiveness and efficiency in areas where more focused, specialized and technical discussions are required.
 The Board of Directors is ultimately responsible for the acts of the committees.
 The following committees are in place.